Qualifying care relief

 You will need to keep records to help you decide which method of taxing your profits is best for you.
 Bear in mind that you are legally obliged to keep full records if you decide to use the standard method of working out your profits and expenses.

-Even if you use the simplified method, it is still advisable to keep all your records to support deductible expenses and capital allowances in case you are not exempt, and you decide instead to compute your profits or losses using the standard method.
+Even if you are exempt or want to use the simplified method, it is still advisable to keep all your records to support deductible expenses and capital allowances in case you decide instead to compute your profits or losses using the standard method.

 Basically you should keep a record of: